tenzinnamdhak/SQLpractice101/README.md

 Keep practicing and keep reflecting on your exercises...

-In SQL101, I have completed ques 4-10.
-I used dataset members for ques 4-10.
+In SQL101,  I used dataset "members" for ques 4-10.